kriskowal/lode/README.md

 the degree and kind of coupling that the package author intends.

-- For example, it will be possible for a package to denote the location of an archive on the web from which the dependency may be downloaded.
-- Alternately, a version control repository URL might be provided so it can be downloaded for editing.
+- A version control repository URL might be provided so it can be downloaded for editing.
 If a "path" is also provided, `lode` will have the option of placing the package at that path so it may be edited in place.
   Without the "path", `lode` would have the option of downloading it and running it in memory.
 - Alternately, levels of indirection between the dependency and the archival download URL might be introduced using a catalog or registry URL, a package name, and a version, version range, version predicate, or semantic version.
-- Alternately, the package might elect to allow `lode` to provide a suitable implementation of a specification or embedding API version, using a URL.
-This would permit the engine to provide stubs for deprecated APIs in a separate container than its clean, stable API.

 It will be possible to use `lode` to build a stand-alone executable for a package.